-You can drive your car, RV or motorcycle to Mexico and see places you'd miss if you just flew to the beach resorts.
+In 2018 and 2017, I've seen an increase of drivers to Mexico.
+Fear not, you can safely drive your car, RV or motorcycle to Mexico and see places you'd miss if you just flew to the beach resorts.

-Driving to Mexico is growing in popularity.
-More people are driving their cars and RVs to Mexico in the twenty-first century than were in the 1990's.
+Honestly, more Americans and Candadians are hitting the road in Mexioc in the twenty-first century than were in the 1990's.
 Don't let safety fears keep you from going.
 As law enforcement officials in the USA and Canada have stated publicly, "The place where your RV is most likely to be stolen or vandalized is your own driveway."
 Of course if you are a full-timer, your driveway is wherever you park, but you get the idea.

 True, many people claim to be deterred by safety concerns, but you know what?
 Those people didn't drive to Mexico anyway.
 Some people have always been afraid to drive in Mexico.
 Their excuses have always been based on isolated incidents and faulty reporting.
 If you drive only the toll roads of Mexico, you will find driving to be as easy as at home.
 If you drive the secondary or free roads, you will have an adventure.
 I drive a little of both.